-This course provides an gradual but in-depth introduction to imperative programming using the C programming language.
+This course provides a gradual but in-depth introduction to imperative programming using the C programming language.
+It is intended for students who are not taking Computer Science/Artificial Intelligence as part of their degree.
 Our lectures (2 a week) are backed up with a scripted (and supervised) two-hour Lab and a one-hour tutorial, every week.
 The assessment will be based on a 3-hour online programming exam in December (worth 90%) and one coursework due in week 9 (10%).

 |Meeting||Day||Date||Who||Where||Title||Slides & Handouts||Code|

 |1.||Monday||18 Sept||JCB/AR/CA||MEDS MLT||Introduction to CP (log)||sl1, sl1x4||hello.c|

 |2.||Tuesday||19 Sept||JCB||MEDS TLT.||Imperative programming, operations, errors (log)||sl2, sl2x4|